Audace/audace.github.io/_posts/2016-02-19-A-Brief-Guide-To-The-Philly-Tech-Scene.md

 ---
 layout: post
-title: A Brief Guide to the Philly Tech Scene
+title: A brief guide to the Philly tech scene
 comments: true
 ---